So the great excitement is over! It’s post-Christmas.

 - Put to use as much of the cardboard and wrapping paper as possible.
 If you have somewhere safe to store these, then do.
 The wrapping paper, if in good condition can be reused next season and you will need some of the cardboard for the kids’ school projects.
 Remember also that unused cardboard torn into smaller bits can be quite useful in a compost bin.

 - I know that most of you would have eaten way too much!
 So now it is time to decide what to do with those extra calories.
-Well exercise should definitely be on the cards.
-There will be lots on sale now in the way of exercise equipment and in fact I have checked and these are really good deals so check them out.
+Well, exercise should definitely be on the cards.
+There will be lots on sale now in the way of exercise equipment and in fact, I have checked and these are really good deals so check them out.
 I personally have my eye on this machine which will allow me to use my laptop to do my work and also work out at the same time.
 Wouldn’t you like one too?

 - Start on an energy saving drive since for the past few weeks you have been using extra electricity with all the lights and Christmas decorations you have had up and all that extra cooking.
 Switch the lights off when not in use.
 Do not leave the computer on if not in use….in fact, anything that uses energy of any sort should be switched off if not being used.
 In fact, if you are interested, click here to receive a printable list of practical tips to save energy right around the house.

 - Here’s a good one.
 What do you do with those gifts you have received that you don’t want?
 There is no sense in keeping them to then throw them out at a later date.
 Even without the receipt some stores will take the item back and will give you money back or some item in return or even a gift card.
-Its not being mean, it is being sensible and frugal.
+It’s not being mean, it is being sensible and frugal.
 You know what else is?
 Actually using things gifted to you as gifts for others.
-Just make sure to make a note of who you got it from so that you avoid the embarrassing mistake of giving the gift back to it’s original giver.
+Just make sure to make a note of who you got it from so that you avoid the embarrassing mistake of giving the gift back to its original giver.

 - The Christmas cards will need to be dealt with too.
-I enjoy sitting and cutting off bits that can be used as gift tags or as parts for home made Christmas cards.
-I don’t need to buy cards at all, and I find it quite therapeutic to sit, gather all my bits and have a creative card making session.
+I enjoy sitting and cutting off bits that can be used as gift tags or as parts of home made Christmas cards.
+I don’t need to buy cards at all, and I find it quite therapeutic to sit, gather all my bits and have a creative card making the session.
 My friend Gentiana who introduced me to card making should be so proud.

 - We would strongly suggest that you find time to sit around with the members of your family to reflect, give thanks, and to make plans/set goals for next year.
 If you never do this, you are truly missing out, and likely to make some of the same mistakes again and again as a family.

-We are sure you can make use of some, if not all the ideas here.
-Dont forget to get your free printables with useful ideas.
+We are sure you can make use of some if not all the ideas here.
+Don’t forget to get your free printables with useful ideas.